ethereum-oasis-op/baseline/docs/Specifications/Workgroup Creation & Management/Interfaces and schemas for the main logical input objects and resolvers.md

 ## Organisation config resolver interface

 The organisation config resolver defines an abstract interface to be implemented.
-This interface governs how organisation configs are to be inputted in the baseline tooling and what the expected outputs are.
+This interface governs how organisation configs are to be input in the baseline tooling and what the expected outputs are.

 Any organisation config resolver should be a class that adheres to the following interface: